mjenior/riptide/README.md

     The model to be contextualized (REQUIRED) transcriptome : dictionary
-    Dictionary of transcript abundances, output of read_transcription_file (REQUIRED) samples : int
+    Dictionary of transcript abundances, output of read_transcription_file (REQUIRED) If 'pfba' is provided, an artifical transcriptome is generated where all abundances equal 1.0 samples : int
     Number of flux samples to collect
     Default is 500